Cray-HPE/docs-csm/operations/CSM_product_management/Post_Install_Customizations.md

      memory: 30Gi
    ```

-1. (`ncn#`) Redeploy the same chart version but with the desired resource settings.
+1. (`ncn-mw#`) Redeploy the same chart version but with the desired resource settings.

    ```bash
    loftsman ship --charts-path ${PATH_TO_RELEASE}/helm --manifest-path ${PWD}/manifest.yaml
    ```

-1. Verify that the pod restarts and that the desired resources have been applied.
+1. (`ncn-mw#`) Verify that the pod restarts and that the desired resources have been applied.

-   1. (`ncn#`) Watch the `prometheus-cray-sysmgmt-health-kube-p-prometheus-0` pod restart.
+   1. Watch the `prometheus-cray-sysmgmt-health-kube-p-prometheus-0` pod restart.

       ```bash
       watch "kubectl get pods -n sysmgmt-health -l prometheus=cray-sysmgmt-health-kube-p-prometheus"